marnix/mmpyparse/README.md

 Run `parseit`, for example `./parseit -i set.mm`.
 (This creates a virtual environment.)
+(The `parseit` bash script is for UNIX-y systems.
+On other systems, run the equivalent manually, with or without using a Python virtual environment.)

 Enjoy the parsed formulas rolling over your screen.
 (And observe how statements like `opelopabt`